Human Genome Project: Developments

-The analysis of similarities between DNA sequences from different organisms is also opening new avenues in the study of evolution.
+Analysis of similarities between DNA sequences from different organisms is also opening new avenues in the study of evolution.
 In many cases, evolutionary questions can now be framed in terms of molecular biology; indeed, many major evolutionary milestones (the emergence of the ribosome and organelles, the development of embryos with body plans, the vertebrate immune system) can be related to the molecular level.
 Many questions about the similarities and differences between humans and their closest relatives (the primates, and indeed the other mammals) are expected to be illuminated by the data in this project.

 The project inspired and paved the way for genomic work in other fields, such as agriculture.
-For example, by studying the genetic composition of Tritium aestivum, the world's most commonly used bread wheat, great insight has been gained into the ways that domestication has impacted the evolution of the plant.
+For example by studying the genetic composition of Tritium aestivum, the world's most commonly used bread wheat, great insight has been gained into the ways that domestication has impacted the evolution of the plant.
 It is being investigated which loci are most susceptible to manipulation, and how this plays out in evolutionary terms.
 Genetic sequencing has allowed these questions to be addressed for the first time, as specific loci can be compared in wild and domesticated strains of the plant.
-This will allow for advances in the genetic modification in the future which could yield healthier and disease-resistant wheat crops, among other things.
+This will allow for advances in genetic modification in the future which could yield healthier and disease-resistant wheat crops, among other things.